vesnag/htmx-plus/README.md

 Contains a small demo feature that generates a random number, showcasing the module's capabilities and providing a simple example of its usage.

 ---
+### TODO
+- Write a drush command to add debug on all elements.

 ### Note
 Some items are intentionally inconsistent because I am just playing around.